popskraft/nutcracker/content/industrial-absorbent-pads.md

     - question: "What makes these pads a cost-effective option?"
       answer: >
         The offer includes 200 pads per case at the price of a standard pack, delivering exceptional value and reducing the frequency of reorders.
-    - question: "Are these pads suitable for automotive service centers?"
-      answer: >
-        Absolutely.
-They are perfect for auto disk centers as they efficiently manage spills and leaks from automotive fluids, ensuring a safe and clean working environment.
     - question: "How do the dimpled and perforated design features benefit my operation?"
       answer: >
         The unique dimpled surface enhances absorption and wicking, while the perforations allow for easy customization of pad size to suit different spill scenarios.